 Remember that the UI design is what your potential users will observe and interact with; they won’t have an eye on the project specs.
 Swirling thoughts about the UI first, ensures that all the features of the application are user-oriented and applied keeping in mind the user’s way of thinking.

-When we’re all set to take off, we will work with you to break down the feature list into small, digestible, user-visible chunks of work.
+When we’re all set to take off, we will work with you to break down the feature list into small, user-visible chunks of work.
 Some people call them stories.
 These stories are the basic and minute units of our development methodology.
 Each story or chunk describes a complete feature from the user’s perspective, such as “Users can restore their password by clicking on a link [restore password].
 A link to a password restoration page will be sent to the user via email”.
 Stories help keep the development process focused on tangible customer value and enable everyone involved in the project to track its progress.

 Stories are compiled into segments.
 Each segment takes around 2 weeks, no exact figures available.
 After each part or chunk, the project will be in a stable, fully tested state, and all set for deployment.

-We employ Asana (developed by the great folks like Dustin Moskovitz, Co-Founder of Facebook, and people hailing all together from companies such like Google, and Microsoft) for project management.
+We employ Asana (developed by the greats like Dustin Moskovitz, Co-Founder of Facebook, and people hailing all together from companies such like Google, and Microsoft) for project management.
 Using Asana enables our clients to track the project progress, prioritize chunks, and alter iterations as and when you find them necessary according to your need.

 Each chunk of story is tested automatically before it is released to the source repository.
 However, not a replacement of person QA, automated testing allows our developers to deliver code swiftly with quality, and exclude as many bugs as possible at an early stage of the project and code’s lifespan.